judeter/AFO/README.md

 	- Create two optimization functions in the test function library.

+    - Export the developed test functions and the dummy optimizer as a static library for you in a second add called Evaluation.
+The purpose of evaluation is to use the Optimizer on the test functions and evaluate the performance of the particular optimizers on the test functions.
+Profiling the performance of the optimization routines on specific test function should be recorded to track the improvement of library overtime.

 #### Minimal Attribute and method set.
 For an initial pass at an optimizer we consider a 2d optimizer.
 The optimize method is the virtual method that each subclass implementation.
 For now we consider that the optimize function will correctly set all of the class attributes.